Istiak-Ahmed78/evaly_clone/README.md

 # Evaly clone

-This is app is coded by dart in flutter framework.
+This is an e-commerce app UI.
 Basically I tried to code the UI of `Evaly` app.
-But the backed is not availble currently.
+But the backend is not availble currently.

 ## Screen shorts